e-money/grants/README.md

 Grants are offered from the Ecosystem Fund to qualified partners, subject to vesting periods.
 Applications are considered on an ongoing basis.

 Examples of applicants that are eligible to receive grants are:
-* Validators for the e-Money zone.
+* Liquidity providers for the e-Money DEX.
-* Wallet providers that commit to integrating current and future currency-backed tokens and/or the zone's exchange-functionality.
+* Wallet providers that commit to integrating current and future currency-backed stablecoins.
-* Exchanges that commit to listing current and future currency-backed tokens.
+* Exchanges that commit to listing current and future currency-backed stablecoins.
 * Applications using our currency-backed tokens, e.g. as a means of payment.

-Get in touch with partners@e-money.com to initiate the dialogue.
+Get in touch with partners@e-money.com to discuss.

-## Validators for the e-Money mainnet
-Grants will be offered for the first two years after mainnet launch and are intended as a supplement to the commission on [staking rewards](https://e-money.com/faq#what-are-the-ngm-staking-rewards).

-A fixed amount of NGM 2000 / month is paid out to the self-delegation address of each validator in the **active set**, which is limited to 40 validators.

-The grant is paid out automatically, so there is no need to apply for it.